jackiestchen/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `npm run` command.

-- To login, go to: [http://localhost:8080/login] (http://localhost:8080/login)
+- To login, go to: `http://localhost:8080/login`
-- To register, go to: [http://localhost:8080/register] (http://localhost:8080/register)
+- To register, go to: `http://localhost:8080/register`

 - To see a list of urls or create a new, user must login or register first.
-- To access directly the url, follow this notation: http://localhost:8080/u/shortURL
+- To directly access the url, follow this notation: `http://localhost:8080/u/shortURL`
+- To edit url, go the `My URLs` tabs and click `Edit` button